Symphony No. 4 (Prokofiev): Reception and performance history

 Symphony No. 4 Op.
 112 had three significant premiere performances.
 The first premiere was Sir Adrian Boult conducting the BBC Symphony Orchestra in a radio broadcast on March 11, 1950.
-The concert premiere was Gennadi Rozhdestvensky conducting the U.S.S.R.
-State Symphony Orchestra on January 5, 1957 at the Great Hall of the Moscow Conservatory.
+The concert premiere was Gennadi Rozhdestvensky conducting the USSR State Symphony Orchestra on January 5, 1957 at the Great Hall of the Moscow Conservatory.
 Finally, the first performance of the Symphony No. 4 Op.
 112 in the western hemisphere was by the Philadelphia Orchestra under the direction of Eugene Ormandy on September 27, 1957.

 In a review of Neeme Järvi's recordings of Prokofiev's Third and Fourth Symphonies, Robert Cummings states that: